Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Additive multivariate generalizations

-Model (\ref{eq:model_ls_biv}) is a multivariate extension of the one proposed in Section~\ref{sec:univariate}, where the geometric functional descriptor $v_i$ and the functions $x_i$ are accounted for in an additive fashion.
-The remaining terms are regularizations that enforce smoothness on the functional estimates $\hat \beta^{G}$ and $\hat \beta^{F}$ in their respective function spaces.
+Equation (\ref{eq:model_ls_biv}) extends the model proposed in Section~\ref{sec:univariate} to account for both the geometric functional descriptor $v_i$ and the function $x_i$ in an additive fashion.
+The regularization terms in the equation enforce smoothness on the functional estimates $\hat \beta^{G}$ and $\hat \beta^{F}$ in their respective function spaces.